iarxm/csim-man/index.md

 ### Recall

-The following will act as keystone habits for more entire sets of important skills and outcomes:
+The following will act as keystone habits for broader sets of important skills and outcomes:

 - Returning jersey's immediately after each heat.
 Promptly collecting jersey's for the next heat.
 - Staying focused after the heat finishes and moving rapidly to the next task.